Last updated: 2026-04-20

 The 2024 Honda Civic earns an Excellent 81/100 reliability score.

-Its complaint rate (5.4 per 10k sold) sits below the Sedan segment average, and most owners report a trouble-free ownership experience.
+Its complaint rate is in line with the Sedan segment average (early data).
+Most owners report a trouble-free ownership experience so far.

 Compared to the 2025 Honda Civic, which scored 3 points higher.
 See also the 2023 Honda Civic for an earlier comparison.